relf/pyDOE3/doc/factorial.rst

 There is also a wealth of information on the `NIST`_ website about the various design matrices that can be created as well as detailed information about designing/setting-up/running experiments in general.

-Any questions, comments, bug-fixes, etc. can be forwarded to the `author`_.

 .. _author: mailto:tisimst@gmail.com
 .. _Factorial designs: http://en.wikipedia.org/wiki/Factorial_experiment